Like me, do you want a planet with more people really in touch with themselves and each other?

 We can help you apply what you already know, and give you all the tools you need.

-Learn the principles and tools to coach safely and confidently with the body
+125-hour training to coach safely and confidently with the body

 from the world's most experienced online embodiment trainers.